felismargarita/nest-mongo-cms/README.md

 ## Plugins

-For those advanced features, it's highly recommmended to build via plugin, for now, 2 plugins are in building.
+For those advanced features, it's highly recommended to build plugin to support, for now, 2 core plugins are in building.

-[Version Control Plugin]() is made for version control, once you import this plugin, your content modification will be automatically tracked.
+[Version Control Plugin]() is made for version control, once you import it, your content modification will be automatically tracked.

 [Content Review Plugin]() is made for building a review / approve workflow for you, once you import this plugin, all of the cms content modification needs the review / approve, which could help you improve the content safty.

 ## Support

 [Mail to me](mailto:felismargarita@hotmail.com)